d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

-(e.g., entire documents or patient trajectories) are sampled independently, we cannot assume that the data arriving at each sequence step are independent of each other.
+(e.g., entire documents or patient trajectories) are sampled independently, we cannot assume that the data arriving at each time step are independent of each other.
 For example, what words are likely to appear later in a document depends heavily on what words occurred earlier in the document.
 What medicine a patient is likely to receive